-- 5.03 PAYDAYS.
+5.03 PAYDAYS.
 There are 26 pay periods each fiscal year.
 Checks are issued every two weeks on Friday for each 14-day pay period ending at twelve midnight or at the end of the shift on the Saturday preceding the pay date.
 If the payday falls on a holiday, checks will be issued on the last working day preceding the holiday.
-County checks will be voided after 180 days. - 5.03a LAST PAYCHECK.
-If an employee is laid off, discharged, fired, or otherwise involuntarily separated from employment, the final pay is due within six (6) calendar days after the date the employee was discharged.
-If the employee quits, retires, resigns, or otherwise leaves employment voluntarily, the final pay is due on the next regularly scheduled payday. - 5.04 CHECK DELIVERY.
+County checks will be voided after 180 days.

+- 5.03a LAST PAYCHECK.
+If an employee is laid off, discharged, fired, or involuntarily separated from employment, quits, retires, resigns, or otherwise leaves employment voluntarily, the final pay is due on the next regularly scheduled payday. - 5.04 CHECK DELIVERY.
 Paychecks will not be issued other than on the days set above.